sbnguah/MedStatsBook/_book/Descriptive-Statistics-Categorical.md

 ```

-And summarize the entire as below
+And then summarize the entire  data

 ```r